jeffThompson/CreativeProgramming1/Assignments/Week06_Randomness.md

 ###TECHNICAL DETAILS AND TURNING IN

-* Sketch should be 540x720 pixels (that's 7.5x10" * 72 pixels per inch) so we can print them with a 0.5" margin all around.
+* Sketch should be 1152x720 pixels (that's 16x10" * 72 pixels per inch) so we can print them on 11x17" paper with a 0.5" margin all around.
 Either orientation is ok.
 You can also make your sketch larger, if the proportions are the same.
 * Your finished sketch, and two outputs you're happy with as PDF files.
 Should be zipped, named `FirstnameLastname_Randomness`, and uploaded to Canvas.

 ###PROJECTS SHOWN